 - Costs – costs include; stand space, stand design and build, travel and accommodation for staff.

 - Competition – it is likely your competitors will also be exhibiting at the event.
 You’ll need to stand out to get the attention of potential customers.

 - Results aren’t guaranteed – despite the investment of exhibiting, you are not guaranteed any sales leads.

-- Potential low turnouts – without big name speakers and exhibitors or the right publicity, trade shows may not have enough delegates to make your presence worthwhile.
+- Potential low turnouts – without big name speakers or the right publicity, trade shows may not have enough delegates to make your presence worthwhile.
 Do your research before choosing to exhibit at a particular event.
 See choose the right trade fair.